Discover 8 reasons why you should take your creative business online

 1) Online shopping is here to stay

-According to Statista, who as its name might suggest, specialize in financial market and consumer data: ‘In 2020, over two billion people purchased goods or services online, and during the same year, e-retail sales surpassed 4.2 trillion U.S. dollars worldwide’.
+According to Statista who, as its name might suggest, specialise in financial market and consumer data: ‘In 2020, over two billion people purchased goods or services online, and during the same year, e-retail sales surpassed 4.2 trillion U.S. dollars worldwide’.
 As for the UK: ‘According to the most recent figures from the Office of National Statistics (UK), the country’s e-commerce revenue in 2019 amounted to 693 billion GBP, a sharp increase on the year prior.’
 Interestingly, in the second quarter of this year, ‘63% of e-commerce orders were placed on smartphones’ and by 2023 the ‘forecasted growth rate of online shopping’ as a whole is 34.5%.

 Whether our online lives are good for us or not and where the balance lies in their usage is another matter, but nevertheless, the message is clear; online shopping is here to stay and will only continue to grow larger, as a society it simply offers too much in the way of convenience to be dismissed.

 In other words, prospective customers end up using your products essentially as a basis of ideas for a future purchase but you as the seller don’t end up seeing any benefit in the way of sales.
-Resultantly, as bigger retailers with their vast resources often offer the lowest prices, there is a strong potential that you are thus effectively putting yourself out of contention right from the start even if you offer superior quality.
+Because of this, as bigger retailers with their vast resources often offer the lowest prices, there is a strong potential that you are effectively putting yourself out of contention right from the start even if you offer superior quality.
 Therefore, the ability to sell online can allow smaller retailers to compete with bigger players and this is especially so when customers also have the additional option of a pleasant personal interaction with the seller at the point of sale, something that Amazon or Ebay simply cannot compete with.
 After all, according to Forbes even ‘Customer-centric companies are 60% more profitable than companies that don’t focus on customers’, and this is regarding multi-nationals let alone the sales potential for a local market vendor.

 Even having any kind of online presence, such as social media but not offering the ability to make online purchases, is better than nothing at all, but there really isn’t a reason not to sell online in some form as for one thing, initial set up and running costs are significantly lower and often outright minimal, a topic covered in one of Pedddle’s blogs.
 Indeed, as a small business, initial start-up costs and time management are arguably the two single biggest concerns, leading me nicely on to the next point…